svenskakyrkan/getting-started-guide/README.md

 ## Running the demo app

-If you have successfully build the app, you can now test it on a real device.
+When you have successfully built the app, you can now test it on a real device.
 First, connect your device to your computer using a USB cable.
 Then give the command

     gradle installDebug